lunatech-labs/lunatech-beginner-quarkus-course/slides/04-persistence.md

 * Pseudo scopes: `@Singleton`, `@Dependent` - Created when injected.

 Note:
-SessionScoped is only available if `quarkus-undertow` is used.
+* SessionScoped is only available if `quarkus-undertow` is used.
 Not very common to use these days, since we prefer stateless apps.

-So for the normal scoped beans, a proxy is injected, which instantiates the actual class only when a method is invoked.
+* So for the normal scoped beans, a proxy is injected, which instantiates the actual class only when a method is invoked.

-Also note: all beans are created lazily!
-If you need to create a bean eagerly, invoke a method on it, or make it observe the `StartupEvent`
+* Also note, all beans are created lazily!
+If you need to create a bean eagerly, invoke a method on it, or make it observe the `StartupEvent`.

 ## Lifecycle callbacks